 However, these fleeces are often too bulky and not as packable for backcountry adventures or for layering under a puffy.
 They also tend to lack breathability.

-Lightweight and midweight fleece jackets are generally more packable and compressible, offer better breathability and versatility, and can be worn solo or used in a layering system throughout the year.
-For a fleece jacket that can do it all, we recommend starting with a high performance, light to mid weight fleece.
+Lightweight and midweight fleece jackets are generally more packable and compressible, offer better breathability and versatility, and can be worn solo or layered for year-around wearability.
+For a fleece jacket that can do it all, we recommend starting with a high-performance, light to mid-weight fleece.

-When choosing between a hooded or hoodless fleece, there are a few considerations to take into account.
-A snug-fitting hood provides extra warmth around the head, neck and ears, while also offering some protection from wind.
+A snug-fitting hood provides extra warmth around the head, neck, and ears, while also offering some protection from wind.
 Hoods are great for additional sun protection and act as a barrier against inclement weather.

 However, hoods will add some extra weight and bulk to your fleece jacket.
 If you are planning to layer a puffy or rain jacket over your fleece, the hood may get in the way and create a lump underneath your outer shell if not being worn – and the same can happen if carrying a backpack.